 This emotional/financial value is very common in divorce property division actions, and at the Law Offices of Todd K. Mohink, our Columbia retirement account division lawyers are very adept at such divisions.
 We take both emotional and financial values into account, and then we work hard to find permanent solutions which are also cost-effective.
 Our goal is a just and right division which also upholds your legal and financial rights.

-Retirement Accounts and QDROs in Columbia
+Retirement Accounts and QDROs in Howard County

 50-50 divisions are not inevitable in an equitable distribution state like Maryland.
 Like all marital property, judges divide retirement accounts based on a number of factors, such as the length of the marriage.
 But in most cases, both spouses receive roughly equal shares of these retirement accounts.
 Nonemployee spouses have several options:

 - Cash Out: Some spouses elect to take their share in cash.
 This option is especially common when the nonemployee only receives a small portion of the plan.
 Because of inflation, a dollar today is worth more than a dollar tomorrow.
 However, cash-outs may have some significant tax consequences.